singluntang/AWS-Serverless-Todo/README.md

 is responsible for the client side.
 Andrew is also main responsible for programming the serverless yaml file and for the pattern and style formating.

+Apart from the above statement, the below README.md is written entirely by Andrew.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts